Steppe and Soul – Pilgrimages to Mongolia

 Brandt Miller is a transformational guide with a wealth of experience in the realms of storytelling and transformation—ranging from journalism in Cambodia, to storytelling in tech and nonprofit, to producing for National Geographic, Discovery and Smithsonian.
 With an MFA in Creative Writing, and training in Somatic Experiencing®, Breathwork and Collective and Ancestral Trauma Healing and Integration with Thomas Hübl—he blends a narrative sensibility with his work as a coach and facilitator.

 For nearly 20 years, Brandt has walked in deep relationship with Mongolia’s land and people.
-From studying abroad there in 2006, to his Fulbright Fellowship in 2008, to working for National Geographic, to two decades of collaboration with shamans, artists, and LGBTQIA+ leaders, his work is rooted in reverence, reciprocity, and right relationship.
+From studying abroad there in 2006, to his Fulbright Fellowship in 2008, to working on documentary productions, to two decades of collaboration with shamans, artists, and activists, his work is rooted in reverence, reciprocity, and right relationship.

 Drawing from trauma-informed facilitation, Brandt creates spaces for deep listening, soul recovery, and embodied presence.
 He guides with integrity and respect for mystery.